What are the adenoids?

-However, if symptoms are too severe – such as a child having difficulty breathing or sleep apnoea – then an ear, nose and throat specialist may consider removing the adenoids.
-Your doctor may also suggest removing adenoids in some children with repeated middle-ear infections.
+However, if symptoms are too severe — such as a child having difficulty breathing or sleep apnoea — then an ear, nose and throat specialist may consider removing the adenoids.
+Your doctor may also suggest removing the adenoids if there are repeated middle-ear infections.

 Sometimes, children who are having their tonsils removed will have their adenoids removed at the same time.